studyathome-internationally/hub/docs/studyathome/summer-school/README.md

 ## Fees & Accomodation

 Thanks to the funding of the City of Vienna you can attend the Summer School FREE OF CHARGE!
 Included are workshops, lecturers, welcome and cultural events.
-Travel costs, public transport, accommodation, meals, personal expenses and other incidentals are not included.
+**Travel costs, public transport, accommodation, meals, personal expenses** and other incidentals are **not included**.
 It is recommended to take out an international travel insurance.
 Reasonably priced accommodation in Vienna, near the University, will be recommended.

 ## Program Preview

 **July 4th, 2022**
-Welcome Day – Introductions, Meet HEIDI, Welcome Event
+Welcome Day – Introductions, Meet HEIDI, Welcome Event (Dinner in the Dark)
 **July 5th-7th, 2022**
-Disability, Assistive Technologies, Smart Homes, Rapid Prototyping, Web Accessibility, Security IoT
+Disability, Assistive Technologies, Smart Homes, Rapid Prototyping, Web Accessibility
 **July 8th, 2022**
 Project Work
 **July 9th/11th, 2022**
 Social and Cultural Programme (optional)
 **July 11th, 2022**
-Project Work, Farewell Event
+Project Work
 **July 12th, 2022**
-Project Work Evaluation, Certificates, Closing
+Project Work Evaluation, Certificates, Farewell Event

 ::: note